The Taming of the Wu: Plot

 In Nick's loft Adalind is woken up by a vision of Diana asking where she is.
 Adalind gets up and finds Nick trying to stop Kelly from crying.
 Adalind puts Kelly to sleep then tells Nick that she's a hexenbiest again.

 It cuts back to Wu in the hospital where he's having a bad dream about when he was attacked.
 He transforms and the nurse attending to him screams and runs out the room.

 Hank and Zuri are in bed together, they talk about Nick and Zuri asks to meet him before Hank gets up to make breakfast.

 Back in the hospital Wu is told that his blood has an anomaly in but he seems to be stable so he can go home, Nick and Hank offer to take him.
-When they reach Wu's apartment Wu tells them about the weird dreams he's been having and Nick tells him to call Rosalee(Bree Turner) if they don't stop.
+When they reach Wu's apartment Wu tells them about the weird dreams he's been having and Nick tells him to call Rosalee (Bree Turner) if they don't stop.

 Adalind hears Diana's voice asking where she is, then doubles over in pain.
-Eve/Juliette(Bitsie Tulloch) is also in pain when Diana's voice says "You're not my Mommy" and her mirror cracks in the shape of a skull.
+Eve/Juliette (Bitsie Tulloch) is also in pain when Diana's voice says "You're not my Mommy" and her mirror cracks in the shape of a skull.
 Trubel and Meisner return and tell Eve that Black Claw has taken Diana and are using her to get to Adalind, Eve then tells them about feeling how powerful Diana is.

 Wu cuts his hand opening a jar and sees his arm transform.
 He calls Rosalee at the spice shop and she says that she'll wait for him there.

 Bonaparte shows up at Adalind's workplace and tells her she needs to decide whether to go with Diana or stay with Nick by the end of the day.

-As Monroe is heading to the spice shop the strange man from earlier is following him.
+As Wu is heading to the spice shop the strange man from earlier is following him.
 Wu waits for him and reveals that he knows the strange man and his name is Theo Delano.
 Theo then attacks him.